IsmailMarashi/2017-2018-Flight-Itinarary-XML-Tests/README.md

 # Flight-Itinarary-XML-Tests
-Flight Itinarary Data and Stylesheet tests to display the data
+Flight itinarary data and stylesheet tests to display data